SolboxOSS/rcloneview-support/howto/remote-storage-connection-settings/connect-using-cli/add-icloud-drive.md

 name> Myicloud
 ```

-- **Storage**: Select iCloud Drive by typing `iclouddrive` or its corresponding number `59` from the list of storage options.
-If it’s not listed, ensure you’re using Rclone v1.69 or later.
+- **Storage**: Select iCloud Drive by typing `iclouddrive` or its corresponding number (usually `59`) from the list of storage options.If it’s not listed, ensure you’re using Rclone v1.69 or later.

 ```
 Storage> 59